-- Profile Network Archive compatibility is included in this release.
-Be sure to update your Fibre Channel microcode after installing this version of Profile System Software to ensure optimal performance of your Profile Network Archive with your Profile systems and your Fibre Channel switch. - Profile developers can now implement clip transfers using standard FTP commands over Fibre Channel.
+- An updated Comtrol RocketPort RS-422 interface board driver corrects several problems found in earlier versions of the driver. - Updated Fibre Channel microcode is included in this release.
+Be sure to update your Fibre Channel microcode after installing this version of Profile System Software to ensure optimal performance of your Profile systems and your Fibre Channel switch. - Profile developers can now implement clip transfers using standard FTP commands over Fibre Channel.
 Refer to the Profile SDK for more information. - The optional Fibre Channel Switch lets you improve the bandwidth of your Video Network by eliminating the shared bandwidth required by Fibre Channel Arbitrated Loops.
-The switch ensures that transfers between any two Fibre Channel devices use all the available bandwidth between those two devices only, and no others. - The optional Fibre Channel Multicast software allows you to send material from one Profile system to up to eight other Profile systems with a single command.
+The switch ensures that transfers between any two Fibre Channel devices use all the available bandwidth between those two devices only, and no others.

+- The optional Fibre Channel Multicast software allows you to send material from one Profile system to up to eight other Profile systems with a single command.
 Multicast operation requires the use of a optional Profile Fibre Channel Switch.
-You cannot use the optional multicast capabilities in a loop environment.

-- The new PRS 255 provides 18GB media drives in the optional Profile RAID.
+You cannot use the optional multicast capabilities in a loop environment. - The new PRS 255 provides 18GB media drives in the optional Profile RAID.
 A full, twenty-drive PRS 255 unit lets you store about 12 hours of 24-Mb video.
 The PRS 255M provides a second RAID controller board, which allows you to increase your storage bandwidth without connecting a second RAID device. - New Profile Video File Servers which include internal media disks are now shipped from the factory with a Demo Clips bin in the default dataset.
 You can play these clips to verify your cabling, as well as your MPEG decoders and JPEG codecs. - You can use the new Profile Protocol Resources utility to configure resources for use with Profile Protocol RS-422 control devices such as the PRC 100.
 The new utility provides a point-and-click interface that allows you to assign JPEG or MPEG resources, set bit-rates, and assign audio channels, for example.
 You may still edit .cfg files manually if you are more comfortable with this method of assigning resources.
-See "Using the Profile Protocol Resources Utility" on page 18 for more information. - This release increases to 10,000 the number of clips that you can store on your Profile Video File Server, assuming that your system has enough disk space and that each of your clips is composed of one video track, four audio tracks, and one time code track.
+See "Using the Profile Protocol Resources Utility" on page 25 for more information. - This release increases to 10,000 the number of clips that you can store on your Profile Video File Server, assuming that your system has enough disk space and that each of your clips is composed of one video track, four audio tracks, and one time code track.
 The true limit is imposed by the media file system, which can store approximately 60,000 media files, with one media file created for each video, audio, and time code track you specify for a clip.